ska-telescope/ska-sdp-global-sky-model/docs/src/user/get-data.rst

 Downloading and uploading catalogue data
 ========================================

+.. _download_data:

 Accessing data
 --------------

-You can use the CLI for this, or, see below for other options.
+You can use the :ref:`cli_use` for this, or, see below for other options.

 Helm Setup
 ~~~~~~~~~~